xaoex/xa8ex/README.md

 # xa8ex

-all codebases since beginning generated and done, and xa8ex self-hosted enterprise
+all codebases since beginning generated and done, and xa8ex self-hosted enterprise (featuring all inclusive configs and setups)

 xa8ex eternally through aeons